 The importance of working as a team cannot be outlined in a listicle format.
 I feel that it doesn’t do justice to the subject matter.
 Since teamwork embodies many constraints and rewards at the same time, it is impossible to do a write-up with a definite number of benefits for all types of businesses.

-What I’d advise is that you take this guide as a supplementary experience where you can find out why teamwork is essential to success.
+I’d advise that you take this guide as a supplementary experience where you can find out why a team project is essential to success.
 Eventually, when you apply these reasons to your organization and improvise accordingly, you have a win-win situation for years to come.

 1. A Fulfilling Meaningful Experience: